 What is Prioritization?

-Prioritization is the process of looking though and evaluating the importance of product features and development steps in order to reach objectives or targets in the most efficient way possible.
-You may be familiar with prioritization already, if you have attempted to or already created a Product Roadmap or Backlog.
-With a Roadmap, it is crucial to prioritize features, and within Scaled Agile, features and products in order to make sure your team is working on the right things in the right order through the Backlog.
+Prioritization is the process of looking through and evaluating the importance of product features and development steps in order to reach objectives or targets in the most efficient way possible.
+You may be familiar with prioritization already if you have attempted to or already created a Product Roadmap or Backlog.
+With a Roadmap, it is crucial to prioritize features, and within Scaled Agile, features, and products in order to make sure your team is working on the right things in the right order through the Backlog.

 What is a Prioritization Model for Agile?